Careers360 Logo

 Answer:

-In the life cycle of a liverwort reduction division take place in the capsule for the formation of haploid spores that will grow into gametophytic thallus after germination.
+In the life cycle of a liverwort, reduction division takes place in the capsule for the formation of haploid spores that will grow into a gametophytic thallus after germination.
 In mosses, the gametes fertilise and a zygote is formed.
 The zygote develops into the sporophyte.
-In the capsule of the sporophyte, reduction division takes place and haploid spores are formed which on germination give rise to gametophytic thallus.
+In the capsule of the sporophyte, reduction division takes place, and haploid spores are formed, which on germination give rise to a gametophytic thallus.
 In ferns, reduction division takes place in the sporangia present on leaves for the production of spores.
-Gymnosperms, which have sporophytic plant body show reduction division in their microsporangia and megasporangia for the formation of microspores and megaspores.
-In the case of angiosperms, the main plant body is diploid and reduction division occurs for the formation of gametes.
-Therefore, in the life cycle of an angiosperm, reduction division takes place in the anther and ovary at the time of microspore and megaspore formation respectively.
+Gymnosperms, which have sporophytic plant bodies, show reduction division in their microsporangia and megasporangia for the formation of microspores and megaspores.
+In the case of angiosperms, the main plant body is diploid, and reduction division occurs for the formation of gametes.
+Therefore, in the life cycle of an angiosperm, reduction division takes place in the anther and ovary at the time of microspore and megaspore formation, respectively.

 Answer: